ilia3101/MLV-App/README.md

 - Clip batch export
 - Zoom: fit to screen, 100% and free zoom, scroll through picture
 - Zebras
-- Create and load MAPP files (this files include MLV headers, for fast import after 1st load, especially on slower HDD)
+- Create and load MAPP files (this files include all required information from the original MLV, plus video and audio frame index.
+If .MAPP file already created, importing is lot faster especially on slower HDD)

 ## Compiling :collision:
 #### Cocoa App